-- Screens, TV monitors or players that are in the driver’s view.
+- Screens, TV monitors or 1 hour payday players that are in the driver’s view.
 An exception is any device necessary for the driver to see pedestrians boarding or deboarding, cameras that allowing views of what is behind the vehicle or GPS devices.

 - Plates – Owners of vehicles with valid license plates from other states will have 15 calendar days after entering Yucatan to register the car in the Yucatan if they intend to stay here more than 60 calendar days.

 - Verification – All vehicles must have valid ‘verification of contaminants’ hologram issued by the SSP in order to drive the roads of Yucatan state.
 This sticker can be obtained at the Police office located on Avenida Benito Juárez García No. 413 in the Ciudad Industrial.
 The the office in front of the bread factory “Bimbo” on the road to the city of Umán, after passing the airport of Merida.

 - Hologram of insurance against damage to third parties – Originally, the law said that all vehicles must always carry the hologram issued by the SSP stating that the vehicle has an existing policy that covers at least the liability for damage to third parties.
 We have been informed that this part of the Law is going to be modified and instead of a hologram issued by the SSP, it will only be necessary to show the car’s current insurance policy.

 - Theft of vehicles – The owner of a vehicle shall report a theft of their immediately.
 The owner of the car will be held responsible for violations committed with that car until the time of the theft is made known to the SSP.

 Tools, signaling equipment and fire extinguisher can now be obtained at any car dealership upon request.